ScreenPyHQ/screenpy/docs/cookbook.rst

 The Debug Class
 ^^^^^^^^^^^^^^^

+You can use
-The |Debug| class can be used
+the |Debug| class
-to drop a debugger in a series of actions.
+to drop a debugger
+in a series of actions.

-You will need to go up a few frames to get to the actor's |Actor.attempts_to| method, but then you will be able to step through each action one at a time.
+You will need to go up a few frames to get to the actor's |Actor.attempts_to| method.
+From there, you will be able to step through each action one at a time.

 .. code-block:: python